Solid Lubricant Additives

 What is hBN used for in lubricant formulations?

 Hexagonal boron nitride (hBN) is used as a high-temperature solid lubricant additive in greases, dry film coatings, and polymer composites.
-It is particularly valued for applications requiring electrical insulation, food-grade compatibility, chemical inertness, or operation above 350°C where MoS₂ and WS₂ are unsuitable.
+It is particularly valued for applications requiring electrical insulation, food-grade compatibility, chemical inertness, or operation above 350°C where MoS₂ and WS₂ may be unsuitable.
 Common applications include oven conveyor greases, food processing equipment, electric motor bearings, and high-temperature metal forming compounds.

 Why is hBN called white graphite?